CAADE/ADC/docs/Solution/Cloud-Stack/SubSystem-Cloud-Stack.rst

 ---------------------

 In this example Data Center Build out there are 3 data centers that are connected using the Cloudlet Architecture.
-Details of the `Cloudlet architecture is here <http://cloudlet.readthedocs.io>`_ A common network interface between the 3 Data Centers.
+Details of the Cloudlet_ A common network interface between the 3 Data Centers.

 .. image:: Physical.png